 • Mayra Maldonado serves as the Executive Director of the Hunt Institute for Global Competitiveness, a research organization based at The University of Texas at El Paso (UTEP), focusing on the U.S.-Mexico border region.
 Under her leadership, the Institute's research portfolio has expanded with new projects ranging from market analyses of El Paso’s broadband infrastructure, education, and regional competitiveness to economic impact studies of border matters on regional and national economies.
 Prior to her tenure at the Hunt Institute, Mayra honed her expertise as an economist at the Central Bank of Mexico and Morgan Stanley Capital International (MSCI).
 Mayra holds a Bachelor's degree in Economics from the Instituto Tecnológico y de Estudios Superiores de Monterrey and a Master’s degree in Economics from New York University, earned through CONACYT and Fulbright scholarships.
 She is currently pursuing a Ph.D. in Data Science at UTEP.

-• Frantz M. Berthaud, MPH, FACHE is the Market Director of Oncology for the Hospitals of Providence.
+• Frantz M. Berthaud, MPH, FACHE is the Chief Cancer Center Officer at University Medical Center of El Paso.
 He has oversight of the system's operations and strategic vision for oncology.
 He has over 15 years of experience in the healthcare sector ranging from clinical research to management, education, operations, and strategy.
 Prior to Frantz joining THOP, he served in several leadership roles at the Dana-Farber Cancer Institute in Boston, MA.
 Frantz serves on several boards including United Way of El Paso County, Boston University School of Public Health (BUSPH), and Boston College, where he received his Bachelor of Arts in Biology and Philosophy.
 He holds a Master of Public Health from BUSPH and was an adjunct faculty there.
 Frantz is a fellow of the American College of Healthcare Executives.
 When he is not pursuing his passion at the intersection of oncology and equity, he is enjoying time with family.

 • Ms. Diane Francis is currently Senior Vice President of Global Health Economics and Reimbursement for the Transcatheter Mitral and Tricuspid Therapies at Edwards Lifesciences.
 There she leads a team committed to enabling patient access to life changing structural heart therapies around the world.
 Prior to Edwards, Diane has held a variety of leadership roles in the areas of community health, economic development, and managed care including more than two decades focused on health economics and market access at Johnson & Johnson MedTech.
 Diane has a Bachelor of Arts degree from Cornell University and received her master’s in public health from Columbia University.
 Diane is a passionate advocate for equitable and timely access to medical innovation.
 During her diverse career, she has cultivated expertise in global health economics, policy, and reimbursement for innovations in MedTech.